 Research Interests: Community and economic development, environmental planning, low income/distressed areas.

-BS and MS from Michigan State University, and PhD from the University of Michigan.
+PhD: PhD from the University of Michigan.

 - MSU Center for Community and Economic Development.

 - Michigan Association of Planning Board of Directors.